 Who needs vacant home insurance?

-Every insurance company has different criteria in what is considered a vacant home, including the length of time the property is empty.
+Every insurance company has different criteria for what it considers to be a vacant home, including the length of time the property is empty.
 You may need vacant or unoccupied home insurance if you:

 • Recently bought a house and are not planning to move in within 30 days